andresriancho/pico-wavsep/README.md

 Successful wavsep shutdown.
 ```

-In the above session, Wavsep started _and_ installed its database
+In the above session, wavsep started _and_ installed its database
 successfully.
 At that point, it saved the parameters for future use.
 Hitting
 Enter shuts the server down.
 The next time, it is possible to give the
 `--use-existing` flag: